-Information as of September 25, 2011 with respect to equity compensation plans is as follows:
+Information as of September 30, 2012 with respect to equity compensation plans is as follows:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (Dollars) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (1) (2) (3) Equity compensation plans approved by stockholders 1,812,341 5.07 5,500,992
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (Dollars) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (1) (2) (3) Equity compensation plans approved by stockholders 3,102,446 3.18 4,910,992

-(1) LTIP.

-(2) Includes the number of securities remaining available for future issuance under the LTIP, Stock Plan, ESPP and SPP.
+- (1) LTIP. - (2) Includes the number of securities remaining available for future issuance under the LTIP, Stock Plan, ESPP and SPP.

-(3) Under the LTIP, those securities that are not issued upon the exercise of stock options may, in the discretion of the ECC, be issued as restricted Common Stock.
-Such amounts are excluded from the total presented as the amount cannot be determined.
+(3) Those securities not issued as a result of cancellation, forfeiture or surrender of previously outstanding options or adjustment of target restricted stock awards remain available for issuance, at the discretion of the ECC, under the LTIP.
+Such shares are excluded from the total presented as the amount cannot be ascertained.